Anant/example-apache-spark-and-datastax-astra/Job/README.md

 1. If you do not already have a DataStax Astra database, you can follow the set-up instructions on the README.md for https://github.com/Anant/cassandra.api up to Step 1.4 or "Download Secure Connect Bundle".
 2. Once you have downloaded the Astra Secure Connect Bundle, drag-and-drop it into the "Job" directory in Gitpod.

-## Step 4: Download DataStax Studio Notebook and Run Cells in Astra Studio
+## Step 4: Download DataStax Studio Notebook and Run Cells 1-3 in Astra Studio
 1. While we have DataStax Astra open, let's go ahead and download this notebook [file]().
 Once the notebook is downloaded, open Studio on DataStax Astra and then drag-and-drop the notebook file into Studio.
-2. Run the cells in the notebook and set up our Astra database for when we connect to it using Apache Spark.
+2. Run cells 1-3 in the notebook and set up our Astra database for when we connect to it using Apache Spark.
 Don't forget to select your keyspace when running the cells.

 ## Step 5: Download sbt 1.4.3
 1. `curl -L -s https://github.com/sbt/sbt/releases/download/v1.4.3/sbt-1.4.3.tgz | tar xvz -C /workspace/Apache-Spark-and-DataStax-Astra/Job`